Sandalots/Album_Recommendation_System/README.md

+# Workspace Overview

+This project is an AI-powered album recommendation system built around Pitchfork review data.
+It consists of several main components:

+- **album_scraper.py**: Scrapes thousands of album reviews from Pitchfork using Selenium and BeautifulSoup.
+The scraper collects review text, scores, album/artist info, and album art URLs.
+-- **dataset_creator.py**: Cleans and preprocesses the raw review data using NLTK (Natural Language Toolkit) for tokenization, stopword removal, lemmatization, and stemming, plus HTML/text cleaning and feature engineering (e.g., sentiment, mood, instrumentation, context).
+- **sentiment_analyzer.py**: Uses NLP models (HuggingFace Transformers) to analyze review sentiment, summarize text, and extract features like mood, energy, instrumentation, production style, novelty, and more.
+Models used include DistilBERT for sentiment and BART for summarization.
+- **recommender_model.py**: Builds recommendation models using TF-IDF and SentenceTransformer embeddings.
+It combines review features, album metadata, and semantic search to match user prompts to relevant albums.
+- **app.py**: Streamlit web app for interactive recommendations.
+Users enter a prompt (e.g., “dreamy synthpop for studying”), and the app displays recommended albums with cover art, artist, score, and key highlights.
+The UI features custom CSS for a modern look and smooth animations.

+## Data Pipeline

+1. **Scraping**: `album_scraper.py` collects thousands of reviews from Pitchfork, saving them as CSV/JSON.
+2. **Preprocessing**: `dataset_creator.py` cleans and normalizes the data, engineering features for downstream analysis.
+3. **Analysis**: `sentiment_analyzer.py` applies NLP models and custom keyword lists to extract rich features from each review.
+4. **Recommendation**: `recommender_model.py` builds semantic and keyword-based models to match user queries to albums.
+5. **User Interface**: `app.py` provides a fast, interactive Streamlit UI for exploring recommendations.

+## Models & Features

+- **Sentiment Analysis**: DistilBERT (HuggingFace) for positive/negative/neutral sentiment.
+- **Summarization**: BART (HuggingFace) for concise review summaries.
+- **Semantic Search**: SentenceTransformer for embedding-based matching.
+- **TF-IDF**: For keyword-based similarity.
+- **Feature Extraction**: Custom logic for mood, energy, instrumentation, production, novelty, context, and more.

+## Streamlit App

+- Enter a prompt describing your desired album (genre, mood, context, etc.).
+- View recommended albums with cover art, artist, score, and highlights.
+- UI features include centered content, fade-in animations, custom button styling, and hidden Streamlit menu/deploy buttons.

 # 🎵 Album Recommendation AI System
 AI-powered album recommender using Pitchfork reviews with advanced NLP, sentiment analysis, and semantic search.